BrandonScottWilliams/Credit_Risk_Analysis/README.md

 ## Overview of the analysis
 The purpose of the analysis is to train and evaluate supervised learning models to help with predicting whether someone is a high or low credit risk.
 ## Results
-describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
 ### Random Over Sampler
 *Point 1